newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/cigarette-license.md

 - - -

 ## Application Requirements
+### General Licensee
 * Business name
 *  `Trade name|alt-name-trade-name` , if applicable
 * 12-digit `New Jersey tax ID number|tax-id`
 * Business address
 *  `Business type/structure|business-structure-learn-more`
+* Applicable fees paid
+### Owner
-* Owner’s information, including name, address, and email
+* Name, address, and email of each owner
+### Supplier
+For a retail over-the-counter license or a vending machine license (provide lists as necessary):
 * Supplier information, including name, address, and phone number, if applicable
+* Address where vending machine is located, if applicable
+### Manufacturer Representative
 * Manufacturer representative information, including company name, and 12-digit `NJ Tax ID number|tax-id` , if applicable
-* Any additional requirements for owning and operating a vending machine in your location; check with your municipality
-* Applicable fees paid

 Mail your completed application and any fees to: